ta6hbe/beerbase/README.md

    from where it gets parsed into a list of {@code BeerDTO} objects, which can then be used to add the records to our DB.

+You can use the POSTMAN collection of calls I have included in the `./postman` folder, to test this functionality.
+I have tested locally both with:
+- passing a post body containing the PUNKAPI beers url: https://api.punkapi.com/v2/beers.
+- Passing a post body containing a multipart file upload of /resources/static/local_data,josn.

+Make sure you modify the collection to point to the host port you are using to run the service locally.

 ### Batch operations do not duplicate records - CreateOrUpdate to the Rescue!!!

 The database Entity model holds additional data from what is exchanged / exposed via the view layer